metrilyx/annolityx/README.md

 **Response:**

-A list of JSON objects.
+A list of annotations as JSON objects.

     [
         {